Audi: Direct-Shift Gearbox

 In 2003, Volkswagen introduced the Direct-Shift Gearbox (DSG), a type of dual-clutch transmission.
 It is a type of automatic transmission, drivable like a conventional torque converter automatic transmission.
 Based on the gearbox found in the Group B S1, the system includes dual electro-hydraulically controlled clutches instead of a torque converter.
 This is implemented in some VW Golfs, Audi A3, Audi A4 and TT models where DSG is called S-Tronic.

 LED daytime running lights

-Beginning in 2005, Audi has implemented white LED technology as daytime running lights (DRL) in their products.
+Beginning in 2005, Audi has implemented white LED technology as daytime running lights (DRL) in its products.
 The distinctive shape of the DRLs has become a trademark of sorts.
 LEDs were first introduced on the Audi A8 W12, the world's first production car to have LED DRLs, and have since spread throughout the entire model range.
 The LEDs are present on some Audi billboards.

 Since 2010, Audi has also offered the LED technology in low- and high-beam headlights.